 Resources for Faculty

 Approved Designation Proposals: Faculty can access all the proposals for courses that have been approved as contributing towards the ECC.
-Some of approved designations have since been removed, but the proposals remain.
-It is recommend that you not use this to determine which courses carry designations.
+Some of the approved designations have since been removed, but the proposals remain.
+It is recommended that you not use this to determine which courses carry designations.

 Assessment Resources: This page provides links to a wide variety of assessment instruments that could be used to assess the student learning outcomes associated with general education.

 Simpson Colloquium: A first-year experience course required of all new students including transfer students

 Areas of Engagement: Students need to take seven different courses (one course per area) that address the issues of citizenship from a variety of perspectives: